-|AA.||O My Gods!
-This course will examine a wide range of mythologies from all over the world, both ancient and modern.
+Course Description: This course will examine a wide range of mythologies from all over the world, both ancient and modern.
 It will explore fairy tales, sagas, epic poetry, ghost stories, and various forms of young adult literature, including the Harry Potter series, J.R.R.
 Tolkien’s Hobbit and the Ring Trilogy, the works of Rick Riordan and much more.
 It will also explore mythic ideas in films such as the Star Wars series, American Western drama, The Matrix, The Hunger Games, and more.
 Special consideration will be given to the meaning of mythic ideas in everyday life.

 (Scott Thayer, College Chaplain)

-(Christina Sampson, Director of McCann Learning Center)
+(Heather Taylor, Assistant Professor of English, Director of the McCann Learning Center)

-|CC.||We Are Family This course will examine the role of the family and study of individual development, interpersonal and intra-family relationships, and development of the family throughout the life cycle.
+Course Description: This course will examine the role of the family and study of individual development, interpersonal and intra-family relationships, and development of the family throughout the life cycle.
 A study of the societal changes which affect families over the life cycle.
 Emphasis is placed on effective communication and knowledgeable choices regarding marriage, parenting divorce, family crises and aging.
 Attention is given to successful marriage and family relationships based on research examining dating and mate selection, marriage, sexuality, family interaction, family resource management, parenting, divorce, and remarriage.
 Students will explore how human development is influenced by the different types of environmental systems and gain a better understanding why we may behave differently when we compare our behavior in the presence of our family and our behavior when we are in school or at work.

-|KK.||Science & Pseudoscience "What is truth?” and “What kinds of truth are there?” are challenging questions.
+Course Description: “What is truth?” and “What kinds of truth are there?” are challenging questions.
 As far as scientific truth is concerned, the question has become more manageable since the Renaissance when experimental science broke away from mysticism, alchemy, astrology, and magical thinking.
 None-the-less, our culture is still flooded with many non-scientific beliefs and biases, if not outright pseudoscientific convictions.
-In this seminar you will learn about the wide-range of pseudoscience from astrology, bigfoot, crop circles, demonic possession, exorcism, flat Earthers .... to zombies through readings, videos, and class discussions.
+In this seminar you will learn about the wide-range of pseudoscience from astrology, bigfoot, crop circles, demonic possession, exorcism, flat Earthers…to zombies through readings, videos, and class discussions.
 Belief in the bizarre may have many explanations and we will investigate some of the possibilities.
 You will pick your favorite pseudoscience topics for essays or your oral report, as you inform your classmates on these mistaken but no doubt interesting byways of modern culture.
 Also, we will learn about critical thinking and the kinds of questions most amenable to experimental science.